-If we bring this notion of agency into the smaller world of i-docs (interactive documentaries) that is at the center of this paper, we understand why documentary scholar Adrian Miles said that in an i-doc the inter-actor is pretty much asked to notice, decide and do: "something is presented to a user (notice), the user views this material more or less quickly (decide), and is then obligated to make a decision that is literally a motor action that effects some sort of change within, or to, the work (do)" (Miles 2014, 69).
-It is true that in early web-docs users' power was effectively restricted to affect the work, by browsing it.
-But past 2005, when the affordances of Web 2.0 allowed for users to become content generators themselves, and participatory media and culture (Jenkins 2013) started to spread, i-docs moved out of their hypertext interactive structure, and click and choose agency, and new types of "doings" started to be possible.
-As argued elsewhere (Gaudenzi 2013) I believe that agency is platform and mode specific, and there can be more than one types of agency in an i-doc.
-This paper argues that agency is more nuanced and complex than so far given credit to, and that authors can play with types, levels and mutually affecting agencies to create complex and evolutive agency.
+If we bring this notion of agency into the smaller world of i-docs (interactive documentaries) that is at the center of this paper, we understand why documentary scholar Adrian Miles said that in an idoc the inter-actor is pretty much asked to notice, decide and do: "something is presented to a user (notice), the user views this material more or less quickly (decide), and is then obligated to make a decision that is literally a motor action that effects some sort of change within, or to, the work (do)" (Miles 2014, 69).
+It is true that in early web-docs, users' power was effectively restricted to affect the work by browsing it.
+However, past 2005, when the affordances of Web 2.0 allowed for users to become content generators themselves, and participatory media and culture (Jenkins 2013) started to spread, i-docs moved out of their interactive hypertext structure, and click-andchoose agency, and new types of "doings" started to be possible.
+As argued elsewhere (Gaudenzi 2013), I believe that agency is platform and mode specific, and there can be more than one type of agency in an i-doc.
+This paper argues that agency is more nuanced and complex than so far given credit to and that authors can play with types, levels and mutually affecting agencies to create complex and evolutive agency.

 If I agree with interactive documentary scholar Judith Aston that, in an i-doc, "a physical action needs to take place between the human and the computer" (Aston 2016, 2), I then want to question: what types of actions can be conceived?
-What is the effect of such actions on the inter-actor, and on impact of the piece?
+What is the effect of such actions on the interactor, and on impact of the piece?

-In the next part of this paper I will therefore address the following points:
+In the next part of this paper, I will therefore address the following points:

-1. There are many types of "doings" that are possible outside the click and choose default option that comes to mind when we think of user agency in i-

-- docs.
-We should therefore be thinking of agencies as varied and of different types. - 2.
-The space in which these "doings" are happening do not need to be constraint to the interactive artefact, they can unfold in physical space or in personal psychological space.
-Agency can therefore be thought as relational and reflexive. - 3.
-The "what" can the inter-actors do, and the "where" does this action take place, can have a variety of different impacts on the individual user and therefore on the societal impact of the piece itself.
-There is more to agency than the "the satisfying power to take meaningful action and see the results of our decisions and choices" (Murray 1997,126) - 4.
-If there are different types of agencies, then we could consider designing progressive journeys of personal openings within interactive narratives.
-In this sense, agency could be thought as evolutive and systemic.
+- 1. Many possible types of "doings" are possible outside of the click and doing option. - 2.
+The space in which these "doings" are happening does not need to be constrained to the interactive artefact. - 3.
+The "what" can the inter-actors do, and the "where" does this action take place, can have a variety of different impacts. - 4.
+Agency could be thought of as evolutive and systemic.

-In the last part of the paper I will use the Corona Haikus case study to explore possible answers that came from my own praxis.
+In the last part of the paper, I will use the Corona Haikus case study to explore possible answers that came from my own praxis.

-1. The many types of "doing" in interactive documentary
+2. The Many Types of "Doing" in Interactive Documentary

-In the taxonomy of interactive documentaries that I proposed in my PhD I have argued that different digital media platforms afford different modes of interactivities (Gaudenzi 2013), and that the "doing" that is possible for the user can be substantially different in an web documentary, in a game, a locative or immersive narrative.

-The four modes of interactivity that I proposed in my PhD for interactive documentary are the hypertext, the conversational, the participatory and experiential mode (Gaudenzi 2013).
+In the taxonomy of interactive documentaries that I proposed in my Ph.D., I have argued that different digital media platforms afford different modes of interactivities (Gaudenzi 2013) and that the "doing" possible for the user can be substantially different in a web documentary, in a game, a locative or immersive narrative.
+The four modes of interactivity I proposed in my Ph.D. for interactive documentary are the hypertext, the conversational, the participatory, and the experiential modes (Gaudenzi 2013).
 I highlighted then how each mode uses a different logic of relationality between story, computer, human and environment and therefore has different affective and cognitive consequences.